Start Here

 • The same notes make up the same chords —on every instrument!

-• The more you play progressions from the key, the more predictable songs become.
+• The more you play progressions in a key, the more predictable songs become.

 • This is where keys, scales, chords, and your instrument start connecting.

 Step 5.
-Discover the world of natural minor keys.
+Open up a new world of sounds with natural minor keys.

 • But changing the home note changes everything, and suddenly the music feels darker.